FINS Swim Team

 Who are the Fins?

-We are a summer-league swim team open to all Rock Creek Pool Equity Members and those on the wait list with full Summer Swim privileges, ages 5-18 (pre-team swimmers may be younger).
-The Fins are part of the Montgomery County Swim League (MCSL).
+The Rock Creek Fins are a summer-league swim team open to all Rock Creek Pool Equity Members and those on the wait list with full Summer Swim privileges, ages 4-18.

 Why should we join?

 The Fins are the most fun you’ll have all summer!
 A few other benefits:

 - The team experience of hanging out with, cheering for, and being cheered on by kids of all ages.

 - Learning that if you work hard at something, you really can get better.

 - Lots of opportunities to have fun at meets, practice, and through a ton of great social events.

 - Hanging out with the coolest kids and parents at the pool.